IgniteUI/indigo-design-docfx/en/components/navbar.md

 # Navbar

-Use the Navbar Component to provide clarity for the user about current position in the application and to implement application-level navigation.
-It is always situated at the top of the screen.
-The Navbar is visually identical to the [Ignite UI for Angular Navbar Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/navbar.html)
+Use the Navbar Component to provide clarity on the current position in the application and to implement simple application-level navigation.
+If your application requires more complex navigation with larger number of actions consider using a [Navigation Drawer](nav-drawer.md) or [Menu](../patterns/menu.md) instead.
+The Navbar is always situated at the top of the screen and is visually identical to the [Ignite UI for Angular Navbar Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/navbar.html)

 ## Navbar Demo